grro/pv_forecast/README.md

     pv_power_forecast.current_power_reading(real_pv_power_watt)
     time.sleep(60)
 ```
-The provided train data will be store internally on disc and be used to update the internal prediction model.
+The provided real measurements will be stored internally on disc and be used to update the internal prediction model.
 Please consider, that more accurate forecast predictions require collecting real PV power data for at least 2 weeks.
-Do not stop providing real PV power data, even though the prediction becomes better and better.
+Do not stop providing measurements, even though the prediction becomes better and better.
 You may use a periodic job to provide the real PV values

 **Energy management system support**